Frequently Asked Questions About Glaucoma

 What Is Glaucoma?

 Glaucoma is a condition that affects your optic nerve.
 It is often called the “silent thief of sight” because it is a progressive disease that usually has no early warning signs.
+In advanced stages, it can cause permanent vision loss and blindness if left untreated.

 What Are The Most Common Glaucoma Symptoms?